tenebrius1/tp/docs/DeveloperGuide.md

 ### Edit feature
 #### What it is
-Edits a tutor/student in the tutor list/student list respectively.
+Edits a tutor/student in the tutor/student list respectively.
 All fields are **optional** in the `edit` command, but **at least one field** must be specified for the command to execute successfully.

 #### Implementation details
 ##### Sequence of action